gariel/lazyetl/README.md

 ## Extract Transform Load

-At this time no virtual env or extra packages are required to run Lazy ETL.
+At this time virtual env is only used for the editor.

 To run:
 ``` bash